beveradb/sonoff-lan-mode-homeassistant/README.md

 # sonoff-lan-mode-homeassistant
 Home Assistant platform to control Sonoff switches running the latest Itead firmware, locally (LAN mode).

-**This will only work for Sonoff devices running a recent version of the stock (Itead / eWeLink) firmware.**
+**This will only work for Sonoff devices running a recent version of the stock (Itead / eWeLink) firmware, which have been blocked from accessing the internet (to put them in LAN Mode).**

 This is a simple platform to control switch devices which can normally only be controlled using the Itead cloud app (eWeLink).
 It may be useful to you if you've bought a Sonoff device and want to control it locally, but cannot flash firmware such as Tasmota for whatever reason (e.g. lack of tools or confidence soldering).